Extra configuration and maintenance tasks for the VMR self-service portal

 • The VMR portal now performs case-insensitive matching of the VMR owner's email address against the LDAP mail attribute of the logged in user.

 Many of the maintenance tasks to change the configuration of the VMR portal involve rerunning the installation wizard.
-To do this:
+However, if you only need to change the customizable options, you can just run the customization steps.

 1. Log in to the VMR portal through SSH or VMware console as user 'pexip'.